tvolf/blog_api_test/README.md

    -  composer install
    -  php artisan key:generate
    -  php artisan migrate
+   -
 After this site will be available on http://localhost:8000

+To run tests use the following line from `app` container:
+   - php artisan test